nashville-software-school/server-side-python-curriculum/book-2-sql/chapters/STUDENT_EXERCISES_TABLES.md

 ## Defining your Tables

 Read the instructions below and create an ERD of the database before you start creating the tables and inserting the data.
 Make sure that each table has a primary key column and foreign key constraints for the relationships.
+In this part of building your application, you will be creating the database tables and the data that you will be querying in your application logic later.

 ### Cohort